+What have you used for treating a dog hot spot?
 As a dog owner, you’ve probably already discovered that human medicine is sometimes used to treat animals.
-Benadryl, which many of us take to reduce allergy symptoms, is one of those medications – but it must be used with caution on your dog, as it has some potential side effects.
+Benadryl is one of those medications.
+Many of us take it to reduce allergy symptoms.
+But, it must be used with caution on your dog.
+It has some potential side effects.
 Always consult with your vet before giving your dog Benadryl, or any other medication, and for the correct dosage.

 What is Benadryl?

 Benadryl is the brand name for an antihistamine that is sold over the counter.
 It helps relieve the itchiness and swelling that come with allergies, allergic reactions, skin rashes, insect bites and more.
 Its active ingredient is diphenhydramine, which has been proven safe for your dog (1).

 (Please note that many over-the-counter allergy, sinus and cold medications have other ingredients which are NOT proven safe for your dog – so be sure to read the label to make sure diphenhydramine is the only active ingredient.)